Configure Processor-In-The-Loop (PIL) for a Custom Target

 Configure a tool for downloading and starting execution of a PIL executable on your target hardware.

 Configure a communication channel between host and target to support PIL simulation on the target hardware.

 Start with a model configured for software-in-the-loop (SIL) simulation.
 This example guides you through the process of creating a target connectivity configuration so that you can simulate the model in PIL mode.
-The example runs entirely on your host computer.
-You can follow the same steps to create a connectivity configuration for your own embedded target hardware.
+The example runs entirely on your development computer.
+You can use the same steps to create a connectivity configuration for your own embedded target hardware.